-The Board of Trustees is made up of parent representatives, a staff representative and the Principal.
+The School Board is made up of parent representatives, a staff representative and the Principal.
 The Board is responsible for the school’s performance and ensuring that all legal requirements are met.
 First and foremost the Board is accountable for student progress and achievement to its parents, community and the Crown.
 More specifically the Board:

 We welcome your ideas and feedback.